How Jose Iglesias’ ‘OMG’ became the perfect anthem for the underdog Mets - NewsBreak

 Iglesias broke into the big leagues with the Boston Red Sox as a 21-year-old in May 2011, won AL Rookie of the Year in 2013 and was an All-Star with Detroit in 2015.
 The Mets are his seventh team in 12 major league seasons, and he's earned nearly $40 million in salary.

 But by 2023, his future in MLB was cloudy at best, and he spent the entire season in the minor leagues.
-That’s when he started to release Latin pop songs under the moniker Candelita (a Spanish term in the Caribbean for someone who is energetic or passionate), starting with “Tambor” and “Cantinero.”
+That's when he started to release Latin pop songs under the moniker Candelita ("little candle"), starting with “Tambor” and “Cantinero.”
 Earlier this year, he released a collaboration with Cuban singer Lenier, “No Voy a Volver,” as well as a few other solo tracks: “Te Lo Advertí” and “Perdóname Padre.”

 Nothing, though, has hit like “OMG.”
 Iglesias wrote and recorded it last offseason at home on a ranch outside Miami, while also preparing to join the Mets on a minor league contract.